 This Asian inspired, gluten free Pomelo Salad with Noodles (Vegan) makes a delicious, satisfying lunch.
 It”s light, nutritious, full of zest and crunch!

-Pomelo makes its way to this part of the world once a year around this time and the first thing I do when I bring it home is devour at least half and then proceed to make this simple pomelo oriental salad with the other half.
+Pomelo makes its way to this part of the world once a year around this time and the first thing I do when I bring it home is devour at least half and then proceed to make this simple Pomelo Salad with Noodles (Vegan) with the other half.
 I was first introduced to this sensational fruit some years ago at a cooking demonstration led by a Vietnamese lady who made a delicious spicy pomelo and prawn salad.
 I have since learned that pomelo is native to southeastern Asia and is a staple fruit in Vietnamese cuisine.

-This simple pomelo oriental salad has a bit of gingery sharpness to it but you can make it as spicy as you like by adding some chilli or cayenne pepper.
+This Asian inspired vegan, gluten free pomelo salad has a bit of gingery sharpness to it but you can make it as spicy as you like by adding some chilli or cayenne pepper.
 As today happens to be National Peanut Day I thought I’d add some roasted peanuts to give this salad a bit of crunch.

-If you decide to make this salad I’d love to know your thoughts, so please get in touch.
-A note about pomelo: when you are buying pomelos pick the heaviest fruit to make sure it is very juicy.
-Get this lovely fruit before it disappears for another year!
+If you decide to make this easy Asian inspired vegan pomelo salad I’d love to know your thoughts, so please get in touch.

 - 1/2 pomelo, peeled and crumbled